A root vegetable, beets are delicious in sandwiches, salads, pickled and more. Want to cook beets on the stove? Here’s how to boil beets whole.

 Step Three: Boil!

+Now it’s time to cook beets on the stove!
 Bring the beets and water to a boil over high heat.
 (You can reduce the heat once boiling if you wish; I don’t.)
 Boil for 40-50 minutes or until a fork can pierce the beets easily.

 Step Four: Drain